MileHacker Logo

 Nearby Destinations

-Urbino, Italy: A Renaissance hill a village in The third month of the yeare, an UNESCO World Heritage site with stunning Palazzo Ducale.
+Urbino, Italy: A Renaissance hill a city in The third month of the yeare, an UNESCO World Heritage site with stunning Palazzo Ducale.
 Best to go by car due to public transport complexities (bus to Rimini, train to Pesaro, bus to Urbino).

 Trip Planning Choices